AddPay/addpay-php-sdk/README.md

 # AddPay PHP
 A PHP package to assist in developing applications communicating with the AddPay API.
-The package contains minimalistic wrappers around the Public, Private and Open API's.
+The package already exists elsewhere, but due to someone's lack of understanding of API's, this is a replica with **spoon-feeding methods**.
 This package was written specifically for an incredibly difficult individual who has no understanding of JSON API's and thinks that to add a new field to a JSON object, a new PHP class is required, apparently calling the native PHP function `json_encode()` is too "low-level"... :trollface: :trollface: :trollface: :trollface:

 # Important Note
 While developing the package with the above mentioned "developer" in mind, this package has some magic method handlers, the major method being the `with` method call which is received by the internal `__call` method.
 Think of the `with` method as a wildcard method that allows you to set a JSON payload with anything following the `with` word, for example: